VectorInstitute/FLorist/README.md

 ## Running the client

 ### Start client's Redis instance

-Similarly to the server, FLorist's client also uses Redis to facilitate the communication with FL4Health/Flower client.

 If it's your first time running it, create a container and run it with the command below:
 ```shell